carboncopy101/Single_Switch_Hotswap_PCB_Module/README.md

 16 Feb 2022 - test print. all components line up.
 Move on to creating a matrix of single switch pcb.
 New kicad project?

 18 Feb 2022 - created kicad project for single switch matrix

+19 Feb 2022 - finished schematic and netlist.
+To proceed to pcb design.
 ## To Do
 - Initial BOM (done 13 Feb 2022)
 - Symbol and footprint for each component (done 14 Feb 2022)